PNNL-Comp-Mass-Spec/MTDB-Creator/Readme.txt

 button to select the PSM search results to process.
 For X!Tandem, you choose the _xt.txt files (created by PHRP).
 For SEQUEST choose the _syn.txt files.

 Next, click "OK" and you will see a list of your datasets.
+At this point you can double click each dataset in the list and the data for that dataset will be loaded and regressed against the Predicted NET scale.
+Alternatively, just click "Create Database" and the program will process all of your datasets.
+Once processing is complete, click "Save Database" to create a new SqLite file.

 == Example Data ==